jaredjgebel/ux-portfolio/src/_includes/case-studies/_research-value.md

 {% callout "bg-richBrown" %}

-From my research, I learned that simply replicating their farmers’ existing workflows into technology was not going to be enough.
+From my research, I learned that simply replicating farmers’ existing workflows into technology was not going to be enough.
 Farmers would not deal with the hassle of learning how to use a new application unless it provided significant value.

 {% endcallout %}